 Note: There did seem to be an option to charge your phone at the front of the bus with a bunch of different chargers available.

 Something to bear in mind, though, is that neither of the companies’ coaches feature toilets.
 They do make a stop near Gori, where one can use public restrooms, but considering that Gori is only an hour into the 4-hour trip (in the Tbilisi – Kutaisi direction), some pre-planning with your liquid intake may be necessary 🙂

-There’s just one additional (but essential) thing to note here.
-While Georgian Bus operates exclusively with large coaches, Omnibus also uses minibusses for some of their routes.
-While we haven’t tried the minibus service, others are reporting a significantly reduced comfort and “marshrutka-style” reckless driving.
-You can tell based on the seat map before booking whether the vehicle used is a large coach or a minivan, though.
+There’s just one additional (but essential) thing to note here: while Georgian Bus operates exclusively with large coaches, Omnibus also uses minivans for some of their routes.
+While we haven’t tried the minivan service, others are reporting significantly reduced comfort and “marshrutka-style” reckless driving.
+Fortunately, you can tell based on the seat map before booking whether the vehicle used is a large coach or a minivan.

 Winner: Tie (just don’t book the minivan!)

-As you can see, the two operators’ offering is pretty much identical in most aspects.
+As you can see, the two operators’ offerings are pretty much identical in most aspects.

-If I had to choose the winner, I’d split it into two categories:
+If I had to choose a winner, I’d split it into two categories:

 For routes that Omnibus operates with minivans, the winner is clearly Georgian Bus, as the big coach is undoubtedly and significantly more comfortable than a Mercedes Sprinter could ever be.

 For all other routes, I’d consider Omnibus the winner, as seat selection is a bit of a big deal, at least for me.
 On a 4-hour ride, I want to be sure that I’m able to it next to whoever I’m traveling with, without having to show up at the bus stop 30 minutes early and wrestle to be the first in the bus to snatch up seats.